Skip to main content

 “Who’s the lucky girl?”

 Rabiu is known for much discretion, but not any longer.
-You dare to tell him your undisclosed secret; you would hear it being spoken of in the neighbourhoods.
+You dare to tell him your undisclosed secret; you would hear it being spoken of in the neighbourhood.
 If you ask who told them, they would say Rahama.

 There is a single path to get to Rabiu now, and that’s through Rahama.
 Rabiu is for Rahama, and Rahama is for her family and pocket.
-He sees but he cannot decipher.
+He sees, but he cannot decipher.
 Everyone believes that he’s conjured.
 And that doesn’t last forever.

 Comments